GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 - At a virtual event, given various attendee locations, you may form teams by timezone.
 This enables teams to take break times that align to their timezone.
 - Random

-**NOTE:** If hosting a hack at an external organization, it is a good idea to ask the event stakeholder to help decide on team formation.
+> **Note** If hosting a hack at an external organization, it is a good idea to ask the event stakeholder to help decide on team formation.

 Once teams have been formed, encourage them to each give their team a fun name and rename their breakout room.
 This will help break the ice and get the team members collaborating out of the gate.